dominiquekleeven/printerlynx_core_backend/docs/api_specification.md

 Request
 {
     "name": "Demo",
-    "description": "This is a demo agent"
+    "description": "This is a demo agents"
 }
 ```